stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

+&nbsp;

 We see that ARM and AMD are even more 'hyped' than Nvidia! &nbsp;

 &nbsp;

 \- ARM is overhyped because Softbank marketed it and it was all over the news.

-→ Never buy a stock right after Softbank does.

 &nbsp;

+→ Never buy a stock right after Softbank.

+&nbsp;

 \- ARM stock trading volume spiked because of its IPO.

-→ Everyone bought the stock now over a short interval of time.

 &nbsp;

+→ Everyone bought the stock over a short interval of time.

+&nbsp;

 \- Their IPO was everywhere in the news, and you could not buy the stock before.

-→ Everyone rushed on it and made the stock over spike for no reason.

 &nbsp;

+→ Everyone rushed and made the stock spike for no reason.

+&nbsp;

 \- Apple pre release shows their new iPhone model 2 months before the official release date.

+&nbsp;

 → It is a marketing strategy / market manipulation tactic to create an inflow on IPO.